 This species has not been studied by the present authors.

-N. opuntiae is reported as not having any elongate pronotal posteroangular setae (Bailey, 1957: 195), in contrast to many species in the genus.
-The genus Neohydatothrips is found in many parts of the world and almost 100 species are included.
-Identification keys are available to 13 species recorded from Central America (Mound & Marullo, 1996), and Stannard (1968) treats 11 species from Illinois, but many of the 35 species described from the USA north of Mexico (Nakahara, 1988) remain poorly defined.
+N. chrysothamni is stated by Bailey (1957: 196) to be very similar to N. moultoni.
+The genus Neohydatothrips is found in many parts of the world and almost 120 species are listed.
+Identification keys are available to 13 species recorded from Central America (Mound & Marullo, 1996), and 41 species from the Neotropics (Lima & Mound, 2016).
+Stannard (1968) treats 11 species from Illinois, but many of the 35 species described from the USA north of Mexico (Nakahara, 1988) remain poorly defined.

 Bailey (1957: 196) collected this thrips from Chrysothamnus nauseosus [Asteraceae] in Nevada.

 Neohydatothrips chrysothamni (Hood)

 Sericothrips chrysothamni Hood, 1936: 85

 Bailey SF (1957) The thrips of California Part I: Suborder Terebrantia.
 Bulletin of California Insect Survey 4: 143–220.

 Lima EFB & Mound LA (2016b) Species-richness in Neotropical Sericothripinae (Thysanoptera: Thripidae).
 Zootaxa 4162: 1–45.